readthedocs/readthedocs.org/docs/guides/index.rst

 Read the Docs how-to guides
 ---------------------------

-These guides will help you customize or tune aspects of the Read the Docs build environment.
+These guides will help you customize or tune aspects of the Read the Docs.

 .. toctree::
     :maxdepth: 1